Local Government

 Accessibility and Voter Assistance

 The Municipality of Callander is committed to ensuring municipal elections are accessible to all eligible voters.
-Election accessibility measures and voter assistance options will be communicated through official election notices prior to voting days.
+Election accessibility measured and voter assistance options will be communicated through official election notices prior to voting days.

 What It Means to Be a Councillor in Callander